abrazaola/Bilbot/README.md

 This project is fully Dockerized and orchestrated with Docker Compose, is mandatory to have previously installed both.

+Create your version of `src/bilbot-php/www/Constants.php.dist` without the `.dist` extension and your API keys.

 Build the images:

 ```